 This greatly depends on the damage that your window sash has.
 For example, if your sash window simply has a broken pane of glass, you can just replace that pane of glass.
 If the window sash has localised wood damage, replacing the sash could solve this issue too.

-However, without our experts coming and looking at your window sashes, it is almost impossible for us to say.
-Damage to window sashes is very rarely localised unless it is just a broken pane.
-If you aren’t sure about the restoration work your sash windows need, give Chameleon a call.
-We’re always happy to help, check our before and after page.
+However, it is almost impossible for us to say without our experts coming and looking at your window sashes.
+Damage to window sashes is rarely localised unless it is just a broken pane.
+If you aren’t sure about the restoration work your sash windows need, call Chameleon.
+We’re always happy to help; check ours before and after page.

-The frame of the window – the part that attaches the window to your home, provides vertical grooves for the window to slide in and hides the counterweights.
+The window frame – the part that attaches the window to your home, provides vertical grooves for the window to slide in and hides the counterweights.

 Counterbalance weights and sash cord – hidden in the frame out of sight, but a much-needed part of the window